 - Poor core stability

 Prevention is Key!

-The next step is to assess your body’s suitability to your chosen pet event!
+The next step is to assess your body’s suitability for your chosen pet event!
 Swimmers require a combination of strength, mobility, power and endurance specific for their event – whether it’s the 100m or 1500m!

 Need a Whole Swimming Squad Screened?

-If you would like to have a Swimming Injury Screening – contact the friendly team at PhysioWorks and we can arrange a suitable time.
+If you would like to have a Swimming Injury Screening – contact the friendly team at PhysioWorks, and we can arrange a suitable time.